The Washingtonian (Virtual) Travel Film Festival 2020 | Washingtonian (DC)

 Shrek (2001, Andrew Adamson and Vicky Jenson)

 The film’s central action is a quest, the most heroic form of travel.
-Shrek and Donkey embark on their journey from the swamp to a castle guarded by a fire-breathing dragon, and then hike through the Sherwood Forest to the charming city-state of Duloc.
+Shrek and Donkey embark on their journey from the swamp to a castle guarded by a fire-breathing dragon, then hike through the Sherwood Forest to the charming city-state of Duloc.
 For viewers, it’s an opportunity to escape the confines of reality and into a fairytale world, set to the dulcet tones of Smashmouth.
-Not to mention, Shrek is kind of the original king of social distancing: All he wanted was to be alone in his swamp. —Daniella Byck, assistant editor
+Not to mention that Shrek is kind of the original king of social distancing: All he wanted was to be alone in his swamp. —Daniella Byck, assistant editor

 (Rental: Amazon, iTunes, Google Play, etc.)